Luis Arraez Preview, Player Props: Marlins vs. Padres

-The Miami Marlins, including Luis Arraez (.250 on-base percentage in past 10 games, 151 points below season-long percentage), take on starter Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.
+On Wednesday, Luis Arraez (.268 on-base percentage in past 10 games, 131 points below season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

 Luis Arraez Game Info & Props vs. the Padres